spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 For more information about how to create an Elasticsearch service domain, see [Elasticseacrh service creation manual](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains)

-### ElastiCache
+### Configure lastiCache

-To configure ElastiCache, do the following:
+To configure ElastiCache, follow these steps:

 1. Open the ElastiCache console.